Cock and ball torture: Ball stretcher

 A ball stretcher is a sex toy that is used to elongate the scrotum and provide a feeling of weight pulling the testicles away from the body.
-This can be particularly enjoyable for the wearer as it can make an orgasm more intense, as testicles are prevented from moving up.
-Intended to make one's testicles hang lower than normal (temporarily or, if used regularly for extended periods of time, permanently), this sex toy can be potentially harmful to the genitals as the circulation of blood can be easily cut off if over-tightened.
+Intended to make one's testicles hang lower than normal, this sex toy can be potentially harmful to the genitals as the circulation of blood can be cut off if over-tightened.

 Most ball stretchers are leather, rubber, or stainless steel.
 Leather ones usually are fastened with snaps, wrapping around the scrotum with the testicles hanging below.
-(See "Testicle Cuffs" below.)
 Rubber ones stretch enough for the testicles to pass through, and can be either a tube or a ring, where multiple rings can be added to create the desired length of "stretch".
 The length of a stretcher can range from 2 to 10 cm.
-Steel stretchers often use weight in addition to, or instead of, a physically restricted tube, to hold the testicles away from the torso.
-Steel weights need to come apart in order to fasten them securely around the scrotum.
-The removable segment might be held in place by friction, magnets, a set screw, or cap screws, and can range in weight from 150 grams to 1200 g or more.
-A more dangerous type of ball stretcher can be home-made simply by wrapping rope or string around one's scrotum until it is eventually stretched to the desired length.

 Ball crusher

-A ball crusher is a device made from either metal or often clear acrylic that squeezes the testicles slowly by turning sets of nuts or screws.
-How tight it is clamped depends on the pain tolerance of the person it is used on.
-A ball crusher is often combined with bondage, either with a partner or by oneself, or with other types of torture or impact play.
+A ball crusher is a device that applies adjustable pressure to the testicles, typically using screws to draw together plates or other clamping surfaces.

 Parachute

 A parachute is a small collar, usually made from leather, which fastens around the scrotum, and from which weights can be hung.
 It is conical in shape, with three or four short chains hanging beneath, to which weights can be attached.

-Used as part of cock and ball torture within a BDSM relationship, the parachute provides a constant drag, and a squeezing effect on the testicles.
-Moderate weights of 3-5 kg can be suspended, especially during bondage, though occasionally much heavier weights are used.
-Smaller weights can be used when the participant wearing it is free to move; the swinging effect of the weight can restrict sudden movements, as well as providing a visual stimulus for the dominant partner.